mys-lang/mys/docs/language-reference/package-configuration.rst

   - ``description`` is a short description.

-- The ``dependencies`` sections lists all packages this package depends on.
+- The ``dependencies`` sections contains all packages this package depends on directly.

+  Package versions can only be latest (``latest``) or specific (``1.4.0``), no ranges or other constraints.

+  Specific versions are *only* used if part of the root package's configuration file.
+Otherwise the latest version is used.

+  No compatibility checks.

 - The ``c-dependencies`` sections lists all C libraries this package depends on.